chrisshiplet/html5quickstart-sass/README.md

 ===============
 A minimal SCSS template to start an HTML5 project without the overhead of Bootstrap (and similar frameworks).

-`index.html` contains a fairly comprehensive set of metadata examples that can be deleted or modified as necessary.
+`index.html` contains a fairly comprehensive set of html5 examples that can be deleted or modified as necessary.

 The fluid grid was tested in Chrome, Safari, Firefox, IE9+, iOS, and Android's stock browser.
 It is intended to be used with a progressively-enhanced mobile-first methodology.

-**Internet Explorer note:** Mobile-first design ensures that older versions of Internet Explorer will show the mobile styles, since they don't support media queries.
-If you need to style older versions of Internet Explorer more extensively, you can create selectors that start with .oldie, which targets IE8 and below.

-##Overview
+## Overview
 Includes the following features:

+**Workflow**
+- Gruntfile to build scss, jshint and uglify js, and start browsersync
+- Gemfile for quick Jekyll install with `bundle install`

 **SCSS**
 - Master CSS Reset
 - Semantic Fluid Grid Mixin with micro clearfix
 - Utility mixins for accessible hiding & CSS3 vendor prefixes
-- Placeholders for media queries & retina graphics
 - h5bp Print Media Overrides
-- Formats b, strong, pre, code, small, sub, sup
+- Formats `b`, `strong`, `pre`, `code`, `small`, `sub`, `sup`, `ins`, `mark`, `hr`, `selection`, and `a`
-- Various browser specific fixes
+- Various browser specific fixes (see `_base.scss`)

 **HTML**
 - HTML5 doctype
 - Paul Irish oldie detection
 - CDN-loaded IE shivs for HTML5
 - Optional CDN-loaded jQuery
-- Placeholders for popular meta tags
+- Placeholders for popular `meta` and `link` tags
-- Placeholders for Windows 8 and iOS device icons
 - Placeholders for Facebook and Twitter OpenGraph
 - Optimized Google Analytics placeholder

 **MISC**
 - robots.txt placeholder
+- Source map support for both JS and SCSS
+- Suppress `console` errors in browsers which don't support it
+- Placeholders for Windows and iOS device icons

+## Usage

+**Dependencies**
+- `node`
+- `grunt-cli`

+**Getting Started**
+- `npm install`
+- `grunt`

+This should install the remaining dependencies, compile the necessary source files, and open a browser window pointing to BrowserSync (usually `http://localhost:3000`).
+When changes are made to the source files Grunt will recompile and inject updates as necessary.

+**Internet Explorer note:** Mobile-first design ensures that older versions of Internet Explorer will show the mobile styles, since they don't support media queries.
+If you need to style older versions of Internet Explorer more extensively, you can create selectors that start with .oldie, which targets IE8 and below.

 ## Structure